Research activities concerning the chert are continuing

 The alleged "giant cells" in the epidermis of the sporangia and upper

 are rather tube-like cavities brought about by controlled removal of

-numerous cell walls in the epidermis.
+numerous cell walls in the epidermis and below.
 They probably serve as vessels

 chert, former Rhynia

 major, has provided new facts: The undulating growth

 does not result, as previously assumed, from a succession of upward

 growth and falling over but from the ability of the upright shoot to

 actively turn downward, then upward again as in the above picture.
 (The

 change of name has been strongly doubted .)